 We do have differences in our aesthetic visions and these have in many ways shaped what our combined aesthetic is.
 Charles has a tendency to design in more angular shapes and Maria is more interested in waves or curves or flow in the shapes.
 We always say that together we come up with designs that neither of us would have thought of.
 Sometimes in the design process we reach an impasse where we both prefer our own direction for the design and are not willing to compromise, this can sometimes stall a design for weeks until we eventually find a third way that we are both happy with and is always better than something either of us would have come up with on our own.

-Who or what influenced and inspired you the most in your designing venture?
+Who or what influenced and inspired you the most in your furniture design venture?